Gender bill veto would be an outrage - Sturgeon

 UK ministers have concerns the Scottish system could come into conflict with UK-wide equalities law.

-Rishi Sunak has said he was concerned about the potential impact on other areas of the UK.

-The prime minister said the government was taking advice on the implications of the reforms "as is completely standard practice".
+Prime Minister Rishi Sunak has said the government was taking advice on the implications of the reforms "as is completely standard practice".